chapmanbe/6018_2017/README.md

 1. Quizzes: 15% of grade
 1. Class Participation: 15% of grade
-    1. I will not keep attendance, but do expect reasonable attendance and participation with in-class activities, peer review of assignments, etc.
+    1. I will not keep attendance, but I do expect reasonable attendance and participation with in-class activities, peer review of assignments, etc.
 1. Homework Assignments: 40%
 1. Term Project: 30%